 How to Incorporate REITs and Bonds In Your Portfolio

-If you want to become an investor, it’s important to have a well-diversified portfolio and chose the right type of bonds:
+If you want to become an investor, it’s essential to have a well-diversified portfolio and choose the right type of bonds:

 There are many types of bonds to choose from, including:

-corporate bonds, municipal bonds, and government bonds.
-Each type has its own risk profile, so it’s important to choose the right type of bonds for your portfolio.
+Corporate bonds, municipal bonds, and government bonds.
+Each type has its risk profile, so choosing the right kind of bonds for your portfolio is important.